A rusty Giuliani returns to the courtroom on Trump’s behalf

 “Big words, your honor,” Giuliani said.

+Giuliani acknowledged in court that a portion of the lawsuit had been “mistakenly” removed and, under questioning by Brann, that the lawsuit did not actually allege election fraud, despite his claims about it.

-At times, the Philadelphia lawyer working alongside Giuliani, Linda Kerns, took over in answering Brann’s questions.
+At times, Giuliani struggled to answer Brann’s questions, or the Philadelphia lawyer working alongside Giuliani, Linda Kerns, took over in answering.

 At one point, an opposing lawyer, Mark Aronchick, disputed Giuliani’s repeated contentions that it was illegal for counties to help people vote.